Historic District Landmarks Commission

 Proposed New Historic Districts

 The Uptown/Carrollton and Mid City/Parkview Study Committees have been appointed.
 The Committees will meet to discuss the boundaries, levels of jurisdiction and surveys for the proposed historic districts.
-Email Eleanor Burke at email@example.com for more information.
+Email Eleanor Burke at firstname.lastname@example.org for more information.
 Click here for a link to Louisiana State law governing the creation of local historic districts.
+Click here for a step by step description of the process for creating a historic district.

 HDLC Location & Hours